 These days pastors apparently have to preach a series of sermons.
 There are no single sermons anymore.
 This can be tiring.
 And lame.
 It doesn’t have to be but sometimes it is.
 Because there must be a gimmick, like everything must start with a “P” or an “S” or some other capital letter.
 There are buzz words that have been thrust into sermons and other speeches and meetings in the churches.
 “Culture,” “relevant,” “paradigm shift,” “core values,” "passion," "passionate," “purpose,” (thanks to Rick Warren) and most recently “intentional.”
 Preachers/pastors go to conferences that the church is funding in order to come back with new buzz words and gimmicks for church growth.
 I love my precious pastor and his precious family.
 Maybe it doesn’t exactly appear that I do, but I really do.
 They are wonderful people.
 I just need my pastor to preach the truth and let God handle who comes through the door.
 Or leaves through it.

-Preachers, here is a word for you, if you will hear it and receive it: You appear to be trying too hard.
+Preachers, here is a word for you, if you will hear it and receive it: Your focus seems to have turned to numbers.
+Bring it back to preaching and let God handle who comes.
+You appear to be trying too hard.
 You are straining.
 Honestly, if you will just stand up in front of your church, pick up your Bible (a real Bible…not The Message…it’s New Age…do your research and stop following the Pied Piper) and preach its truth and not what some man or woman or even YOU think is truth, I can almost guarantee, your church will grow.
 I have seen it with my own eyes.

 I don’t think anyone much reads my blog, but to my pastor: If you happen to read this, call me in for a meeting.
 I’d LOVE to talk with you about it.
 J